Civil Rights Lawyers in

 When the government, one of its employees, or a person or business closely related to the government violates a person’s rights, Congress has provided a remedy under 42 U.S.C. § 1983.
 This remedy allows for the recovery of monetary damages, attorney’s fees, and costs if your claim is successful.

 Some common examples of civil rights violations are:

-The Government searching and seizing your property without a warrant or any valid exception to the warrant requirement;
+The Government searching and/or seizing a person or their property without a warrant or any valid exception to the warrant requirement.

 Discrimination by the government or a state actor, which can include private businesses and employers in certain situations, based upon a person’s race, gender, religion, disability, medical condition, or sexual orientation.

 A teacher assaulting or otherwise abusing a student.